 Can I connect to a PC over the internet?

 Things are even more complicated if you want to access your PC that's not on the same local network (LAN).

-First, you’ll need to make sure the Windows firewall isn't blocking Remote Desktop.
-You can check this by opening up the Windows Firewall section of the Control Panel and selecting Allow apps to communicate through Windows Firewall.
+First, you’ll need to make sure the Windows Firewall isn't blocking Remote Desktop.
+You can check this by opening up the Windows Firewall section in Settings and of the Control Panel and selecting Allow an app or feature through Windows Defender Firewall.

 Next you’ll need to configure your router so that it knows the correct addresses for your computers (do this using the Default Gateway and WAN settings you wrote down previously), and enable the Port Forward setting so that it points at Port 3389.
 As router settings are different on every router, you should read our guide on How to forward ports on your router to make sense of it all.

 As you can see, this is definitely one for the tech enthusiasts.